seanox/webdav/README.md

 webdav
 ======

-WebDAV modul for Seanox Devwex with virtual file systems, full access to file systems and Zip files
+WebDAV modul for Seanox Devwex, with virtual file systems, full access to file systems and Zip files.